CatHuyuH24/User_management/README.md

 #### Authentication

-- `POST /api/v1/signup` - User registration
+- `POST /api/v1/signup` - User registration (no email verification required)
-- `POST /api/v1/login` - User login (returns MFA token if enabled)
+- `POST /api/v1/login` - User login with username or email (returns MFA token if enabled)
 - `POST /api/v1/auth/mfa/verify` - Complete MFA verification

+**Login Methods**: Users can log in using either their username or email address with their password.

 #### MFA Management